trevordmiller/device-setup/README.md

   - Login (on)
   - Apple Pay (on)
 - iCloud
-  - disable everything except Photos, Contacts, Keychain, and Find My Mac)
+  - disable everything except Calendar, Photos, Contacts, Keychain, and Find My Mac)
 - Notification Center
   - Do Not Disturb
     - Scheduled (on, from 11pm-7am)